oz123/mygitprompt/README.md

 My git prompt
 =============

-Yet another git prompt with emphasis on BASH (which is my default shell).

-A project to learn a bit more about C.
+Yet another git prompt, written in C for speed and simplicity.

 Dependencies:
 -------------